 Your abs have an important role in ensuring an efficient bar path for each exercise.

 Each exercise will have an optimal bar path as it will reduce the amount of work the lifter needs to output, in addition to reducing the stress on certain joints.

-For example, I wrote an entire article on the Best Bar Path For Squats, which for most people is going to be a straight line from start to finish.
+For example, I wrote an entire article on the Best Bar Path For Squats and the Best Bar Path For Deadlifts, which for most people is going to be a straight line from start to finish.